zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

      ![](images/emmonlab7step28.png " ")

 ## **step 8:** Incident Rules
-A rule set is a collection of rules that apply to a common set of targets such as hosts, databases, groups, jobs, and take appropriate actions to automate the business processes underlying the incident.
+Incident Rules specify actions to be taken on events.
+For example, when a target down event occurs, you might want to create an incident for the event and send email notification on the  incident.
+A rule set is a collection of these rules and they apply to a common set of targets such as hosts, databases, groups.
 Enterprise Manager ships with out-of-the-box rule sets to get you started.
 Out-of-the-box rule sets have a Lock icon next to them because they cannot be modified.
 We recommend making a copy of the rule set, and modifying the copy to suit your needs.
 Alternatively, you can create new rule sets from scratch.

 1. Log into an Enterprise Manager VM (using provided IP).
 The Enterprise Manager credentials are “emadmin/welcome1”.
      ![](images/emmonlab8step1.png " ")